 - Learning experiences are deliberately structured to advance the development of effective, cognitive, and psychomotor skills of the student and varied in consideration of student learning styles.

 - Effective learning occurs inside and outside of the classroom in the context of professional, community, and service-oriented activities.

 - The use of best evidence drives the delivery of physical therapy services.
 It is the responsibility of faculty and students to engage in research that will contribute to the current knowledge base to promote effective and efficient clinical practice.

 - Physical therapists are instrumental in optimizing the function and participation of individuals through contemporary intervention and health promotion, prevention, fitness, and wellness to meet the changing health care needs of society.

 - Advancement of the physical therapy profession is the civic responsibility of faculty and students demonstrated through continued competency, service-oriented practice, advocacy, scholarship, teaching, and administration.

 - Service to the university and community is the responsibility of both students and faculty.

 Physical Therapy Program Goals

-Our program Mission and Philosophy, in combination with the Mission and Goals of Daemen College and the following professional documents, have guided the construction, implementation, and ongoing assessment of our Doctor of Physical Therapy Program.
+Our program Mission and Philosophy, in combination with the Mission and Goals of Daemen University and the following professional documents, have guided the construction, implementation, and ongoing assessment of our Doctor of Physical Therapy Program.